pranavmahabs/bindcompare/README.md

 In this example, we see that we are comparing CLAMP binding in KC and S2 Cells, GAF Binding, and MLE Binding.
 Understandably, CLAMP KC and S2 has a significant overlap!

 ## Credits
-This was script was written at Brown University in the [Larschan Lab](https://www.larschanlab.com).
+This was script was written at Brown University in the [Larschan Lab](https://www.larschanlab.com) by Pranav Mahableshwarkar.